CredHub Credential Types

 }

-Similarly, the object could be translated into YAML format:
+Similarly, the object can be translated into YAML format:

 ca: |